Trained Medication Aide (TMA)

 A med pass kit, a packet of worksheets and a Davis Drug guide is included in the course cost.
 All items will be mailed to you; please be sure to enter your correct mailing address for the text book and course supplies when you register.

 Online Course Expectations:

 This is an online instructor led course.
 There will be weekly online activities and exams with mandatory due dates that will be the responsibility of the student to complete on their own.
 Students should allocate at least 12-15 hours per week to complete assignments.
 The course will be facilitated through a combination of these programs: Zoom, D2L and Vidgrid.
 Additionally, mandatory weekly Zoom meetings will be led by the instructor for weekly skill sign-offs and exams.

 A registration confirmation email will be sent to you once you register.
 The confirmation email will have instructions on logging into the course.
 It is the student’s responsibility to login prior to the course starting to verify that you can access the system.
 The TMA online course is instructed through D2L.

 Online: Select the course below and login or create an account to register and pay

-Email: Fill out our Registration Form and email to firstname.lastname@example.org
+Email: Fill out the registration form below and email it to email@example.com